-February - ATRCC reviews the grant evaluation form to be used for traffic records grant scoring; the ATRCC reviews the traffic records grant evaluation process; traffic records grant project updates (1st Quarter) are reported.
+February - ATRCC reviews the grant evaluation form to be used for traffic records grant scoring; the ATRCC reviews the traffic records grant evaluation process; traffic records grant project updates are due.

 March - ATRCC finalizes the grant evaluation form; the AHSO grant solicitation is published; the ATRCC reviews the traffic records component of the grant solicitation; the AHSO holds an optional webinar for stakeholders.